 I love making things with a chevron pattern.
 They’re fun, easy and can be used to make something for anyone.
 Recently, I received a custom order request for giant chevron throw, and although I’ve shared a pattern for a knitted chevron blanket before, I thought I would show you how to work a crochet chevron stitch.
 This pattern is really simple and after you work a row or two, you really get the hang of it.
-This is going up as a precursor to my Mocha Ripple Throw pattern, which will be up in few days.
+I used this stitch to work my Mocha Ripple Throw which you can see here.
 So, let’s dive right in!

 How to Crochet Chevron Stitch